Providing Construction Safety Glasses for Maximum Eye Protection

 Are You Required to Provide Glasses for Construction Workers?

+Did you know that there are 2,000 eye injuries daily on construction sites in the US, costing $300M annually—each one preventable with proper safety gear.
 Construction site safety is crucial.
 As part of its efforts to ensure worksites are safe, OSHA requires construction companies to provide their employees with construction safety glasses.

 According to OSHA standard 1926.102, construction businesses must supply safety glasses or other eye protection to workers exposed to any of the following hazards: